-On the first Thursday of each month students are able to celebrate their spirit for CKS by wearing a spirit shirt.
+On the first Thursday of each month students can celebrate their spirit for CKS by wearing a spirit shirt.
 Students who dress inappropriately on these days will be asked to call home for appropriate clothes.
 On these days the students may wear:

-- Any solid red or yellow t-shirt - Solid green or navy sweatshirt - T-shirts or sweaters emblazoned with the CKS logo or the words Christ the King - Slacks or appropriate fitting jeans may be worn - Regular length shorts, walking shorts, or uniform shorts may be worn during the summer uniform period. - No athletic shorts or pants - No shoes without socks, sandals, or flip-flops
+- T-shirts or sweaters emblazoned with the CKS logo or the words Christ the King - Slacks or appropriately fitting jeans may be worn. - Regular length shorts, walking shorts, or uniform shorts may be worn during the summer uniform period. - No athletic shorts or pants - No shoes without socks, sandals, or flip-flops - No cheerleading skirts in grades 5-8 will be permitted. - No sweatpants can be worn.